Ajay-Maury/Ajay-Maury/README.md

-- 👋 Hi, I’m @Ajay-Maurya
+- 👋 Hi, I’m @Ajay-Kumar-Maurya
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning full-stack web developer
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me at ajaymaurya6798@gmail.com

 <!---
 Ajay-Maury/Ajay-Maury is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.